STEllAR-GROUP/tutorials/hlrs2019/session3/README.md

 * HPX is a changing target as many commits are being made daily

-* You may find bugs [cue laughter] and submit issues to the github tracker
+* You may find bugs [cue laughter] and submit issues to the GitHub tracker

 * When they are fixed (often quickly) you will want to pull the changes

 * You need to maintain a good synchronization between your HPX build and your test project build

-* You can setup a top level CMakeLists.txt containing subdirs, one for your test project, and allow CMake to create a subdir for HPX too
+* You can set up a top level CMakeLists.txt containing subdirs, one for your test project, and allow CMake to create a subdir for HPX too

-* You can build HPX and your test code in a single CMake based setup
+* You can build HPX and your test code in a single CMake-based setup
-    * Like a git submodule, but managed by CMake rather than git
+    * This is ike a git submodule, but managed by CMake rather than git
-    * you can work on an HPX branch ...
-    * ... merge fixes in, make local changes freely
+    * You can work on an HPX branch, merge fixes in, and make local changes freely
-    * push and pull from the origin
+    * Push and pull from the origin as needed

 ---
 ## Main HPX Build options #1